Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Introduction

+\end{linenomath*} where $\otimes$ denotes the Kronecker product, $\mathbf{e}$ is the vectors of all ones, and $\mathbf{k}\le \mathbf{q}$ means $k_j\le q_j$ for all $j=1,\ldots,d$.
 For a more detailed description and uses of the multi-index notation see \cite{GLT-bookII}.
 In the following we introduce the definition of \textit{spectral distribution} in the sense of the eigenvalues and of the singular values for a generic $d$-level matrix sequence $\{A_{\mathbf{n}}\}_{\mathbf{n}}$, and then the notion of GLT algebra.